nevanscott/uxui0120/_meetings/group-crits-wellness.md

 ---
-title: Group crits with Nevan
+title: Group crits
 format: Group crit
 day: 7
 ---

-Each stand-up group will meet with Nevan for a group crit session that will last around 45 minutes.
+We'll gather in groups and meet for a crit session that will last around 45 minutes.
 The objective of this session is to open ourselves to feedback from another point of view and to practice our own skills giving feedback.

 What to bring